Sushmitha-Katti/EVA-4/Session14/README.md

    * we chose **Humans** as foreground image theme.
    * Collected 100 different types of humans, with single, multiple humans etc.
-   * Removed their background using PPT(ever thought you can do that?
-It possible!) and saved as png(Only png images give transparent images, since they have 4 channels-4th channel represents transparency )
+   * Removed their background using **PPT**(ever thought you can do that?
+It possible!) and saved as **png**(Only png images give transparent images, since they have 4 channels-4th channel represents transparency )
    * We kept their size aroung 100-120 px as height.
 We maintained aspect ratio.
-Else humans would look wierd.
+Else humans would look wierd:sweat_smile: